 Sierra Leone at a Glance

 Education in Sierra Leone is legally required for all children for six years at the primary level and three years at the secondary level, but a shortage of schools and teachers has made implementation impossible.
 The Sierra Leone Civil War resulted in the destruction of 1,270 primary schools, and in 2001, 67 percent of all school-age children were out of school.
 The situation has improved considerably since then with primary school enrollment doubling between 2001 and 2005, and with the reconstruction of many schools since the end of the war.
 There is still a very long way to go.
 The U.N. publishes the human development index which measures three basic dimensions of human development: a long and healthy life, access to knowledge, and a decent standard of living.
-Sierra Leone’s human development index value places it in the low human development category, almost at the bottom of the list.
+Sierra Leone’s human development index value places it in the low human development category, almost at the bottom of the list at 179 out of 188 countries ranked.

 WORLD BANK STATISTICS FOR SIERRA LEONE - 2015